iamsubingyawali/encryptstego/README.md

 pip install -r requirements.txt
 ```

 After all the dependencies are installed, just run the main file using the command below.
-But when the application runs, a error may be displayed on Linux or Mac environments.
+But when the application runs, a error may be displayed on Linux or Mac environments (Will be fixed soon).
 This is because the program was primarily written for Windows OS.
 So, before running the file, open the **encryptstego.py** file and comment the line **from ctypes import windll** on line 7.
 Also set the value of **windows** variable to **False** on Line 21.
 Making these changes, save the file and run the program using command below.
 The GUI window should open.

 ```sh